• Skip to primary navigation

 Potatoes: I used Desiree

-Chives: to garnish and for extra flavour
+Chives: to garnish and for extra flavor

 How To Make Creamy Garlic Mashed Potatoes